What is Net Book Value?

 - Number of Years in Service = 4 Years

-- Accumulated Depreciation = $4 million
+- Accumulated Depreciation = $1 million × 4 Years = $4 million

-If we subtract the $4 million in accumulated depreciation from the fixed asset’s original purchase cost of $20 million, we arrive at a net book value of $16 million.
+If we subtract the $4 million in accumulated depreciation from the fixed asset’s original purchase cost of $20 million, we arrive at a net book value (NBV) of $16 million.

 - Net Book Value (NBV) = $20 million – $4 million = $16 million